influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/api.md

 | replay-id       |            | Optional ID of a running replay.
 The returned task information will be in the context of the task for the running replay.        |

-A task has these read only properties in addition to the properties listed [above](#define-task).
+A task has these read-only properties in addition to the properties listed [above](#define-task).

 | Property     | Description                                                                                                                     |
 | --------     | -----------                                                                                                                     |